letharion/Drupal-build-scripts/README.md

 * ln -s build/install.sh install.sh

 ## Configuration
-In your root directory, create a build.conf.sh, which MUST have DOMAIN and TOPDOMAIN defined.
+In your root directory, create a build.conf, which MUST have DOMAIN and TOPDOMAIN defined.

 ## Hooks
 Each hook supports a pre and a post op.